-1.5 REMUNERATION REPORT
+1.5 ACCOUNTABILITY REPORT

-The College is now required to include a Remuneration report within its annual report and accounts for the first time in accordance with the Government Financial Reporting Manual 2014-15 (FReM) section 5.
-We have undertaken appropriate audit work as part of our engagement and have issued an unqualified audit opinion in respect of the auditable areas of the Remuneration Report.
+The College is required to include an Accountability report within its annual report and accounts in accordance with the SFC Accounts Direction.
+Included within this is a Remuneration and Staff Report.
+We have undertaken appropriate audit work as part of our engagement and have issued an unqualified audit opinion in respect of the auditable areas of the Remuneration and Staff Report.